SelinaLaveryDev/Portfolio-1-tictactoe/README.md

 - As a user, I should not be able to continue playing once I win, lose, or tie
 - As a user, I should be able to play the game again without refreshing the page

-### Potential Extra Tic Tac Toe Features
-- Keep track of multiple game rounds with a win, lose and tie counter
-- Allow players to customize their tokens (X, O, name, picture, etc)
-- Use localStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
-- Involve Audio in your game
-- Create an AI opponent: teach JavaScript to play an unbeatable game against you
-- Make your site fully responsive so that it is playable from a mobile phone
-- Get inventive with your styling e.g. use hover effects or animations

-### Super Potential Extra Tic Tac Toe Features
-- Allow 2 players to play online with each other using any means such as WebSockets, Firebase, or other 3rd-party services.

 ### Gold, silver, bronze planning for MVP
 - Bronze:
   - An HTML page with a table of 9 cells.
 Just enough Javascript to show you who the current player is and change the background color of a cell when you click on it.
 Just enough CSS to make the cells visible.